kubeflow/spark-operator/docs/user-guide.md

 ### Using Security Context

-A `SparkApplication` can specify a `PodSecurityContext` or `SecurityContext` for the driver or executor pod/container, using the optional field `.spec.driver.PodsecurityContext` or `.spec.driver.securityContext` or `.spec.executor.PodsecurityContext` or `.spec.executor.securityContext`.
+A `SparkApplication` can specify a `SecurityContext` for the driver or executor containers, using the optional field `.spec.driver.securityContext` or `.spec.executor.securityContext`.
+`SparkApplication` can also specify a `PodSecurityContext` for the driver or executor pod, using the optional field `.spec.driver.PodsecurityContext` or `.spec.executor.PodsecurityContext`.
 Below is an example:

 ```yaml
 spec: